Does social media make you spend more?

 That is bloody ridiculous.

-What is even more mad is that when I clicked on the John Lewis site, to read more about it this morning, it is out of stock.
-Judging by the number of comments on the Facebook post last night, there was a mad flurry of purchasing going on last night.
+What is even more mad is that when I clicked on the John Lewis site, to read more about it, it was out of stock.
+Judging by the number of comments on the Facebook post, there was a mad flurry of purchasing going on last night.
 Everyone seemed to be really excited about it and people were getting tagged in it constantly.
 And my bet is that, for many people, the credit card was taking the brunt of the cost.
 And I bet a few people woke up this morning, regretting spending £100 on an advent calendar.

 Now, even if you do have a spare hundred quid, there are much better value ways to buy your gin.
 You can get 2 x 50cl Edinburgh Gin Liquers (the Rhubarb and Ginger is my favourite!), plus a 70cl bottle of the orginal Edinburgh Gin and 70cl of the Seaside Gin, for just under £100.
 That is nearly twice as much gin, for less than it would cost for the sodding advent calendar.
 That, for me, is a no brainer!